 How big are the loans that people usually offer you?

 People offer us loans of various sizes, from a few thousand to a million crowns.
 Anything, even a small amount, helps.
-For practical reasons we’ve decided to accept loans for a minimum of 5,000 crowns.
+For practical reasons we’ve decided to accept loans for a minimum of 5,000 CZK.
 Beyond this, as our friends in Austria say, a hundred small loans are better than one large one.